 There is also a suggestion to have some adult exercise equipment in the park.

-There have been suggestions to install a MUGA in the play park.
+There have been suggestions to install a Multi Use Games Area in the play park.
 There are also other proposals as to where to put it.
 A decision on where to place the MUGA will have to be taken before any work on the play park can commence.

 - Fit trail around the park by making an information/education centre – this could include a café/soft play area